Mixture models applied to heterogeneous populations: Simulation study

-For the RJMCMC simulations, we generated, respectively for the homogeneous sample and the heterogeneous one, 350,000 and 70,000 samples from the posterior distribution, discarded the first 10,000 and 20,000, and then thinned the chain by taking every 10th sample value.
+For the RJMCMC simulations, we generated, respectively for the homogeneous and heterogeneous cases, 350,000 and 70,000 samples from the posterior distribution, discarded the first 10,000 and 20,000, and then thinned the chain by taking every 10th sample value.
 Figure \ref{kpost1} displays the histogram with the posterior densities of $k$ for some values of $\gamma$.
-It shoud be noted that for the heterogeneous case the parameter $k$ is well estimated, but when $\gamma=4$ the estimate is more accurate.
+It should be noted that for the heterogeneous case the parameter $k$ is well estimated, but when $\gamma=4$, the estimate is more accurate.
 On the other hand, $k$ is underestimated when assuming $\gamma=4$ with the homogeneous sample.
-The same happen with $\gamma=1$ or any value less than $4$.
+The same happens with $\gamma=1$ or any value less than $4$.
 In this case, when $\gamma=10$ the value of $k$ is well estimated.

-Figure \ref{cadeia1} shows the trace plot with the posterior distribution of parameters $\mu_j$ conditional on the posterior samples, whose estimated value of $k$ is the one with higher posterior probability.
-Here, we also considered the value of $k$ known and fixed it on the true value used to generate the samples, so MCMC was also used to generate samples from the posterior distribution.
-For the MCMC simulations, we generated 70,000 samples from the posterior distribution, discarded the first 20,000, and then thinned the chain by taking every 10th sample value, for both data generated.
+Figure \ref{cadeia1} shows the trace plot with the posterior distribution of parameters $\mu_j$ conditional on the posterior samples, whose estimated value of $k$ is the one with highest posterior probability.
+Here we also considered the value of $k$ known and fixed it as the true value used to generate the samples, so MCMC was also used to generate samples from the posterior distribution.
+For the MCMC simulations, we generated 70,000 samples from the posterior distribution, discarded the first 20,000, and then thinned the chain by taking every 10th sample value, for both datasets generated.